 Elligibility -- Applicants must:

-- have successfully registered as students by the start of 2015.
+- have successfully registered as students by the time of application.

 - have excellent academic creditials: at least a good undergraduate degree.

 - Suitable background includes ANY type of linguistics (including descriptive linguistics, formal/theoretical/generative linguistics, cognitive linguistics, psycholinguistics, applied linguistics etc.).
 Applicants with a background in a cognate field will also be considered (e.g. Education, psychology, academic development, languages etc.).
 Competence in or willingness to study a language of the Bantu language family would be an advantage but is not a requirement.